XCTEQ/XCFit/index.md

 Once you have setup XCFit Cucumberish templates, we need to get Cucumberish framework.
 In order to get [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish/tree/master/Cucumberish) using Carthage, we need to create `Cartfile` with following content

-* **Swift 3.0.2**

-Add the following to `Cartfile` to get Swift 3.0.2 compatable source

-              github "Shashikant86/XCFit" "3.0.0"

 * **Swift 3.1**

-You can get lates tag t work with Swift 3.1 then `Cartfile` can have following
+You can get Cucumberish

-             github "Shashikant86/XCFit"
+             github "Ahmed-Ali/Cucumberish"

 Now install, Carthage frameworks using commamnd